Skip to main content

 It's crucial that state is local to the UI, or else user clicks will be delayed by network latency.
 But it's also important that the state is shared with other users, so that they can collaborate.

 In real world use-cases data operations originate in all sorts of place, from the user's device, to the cloud, to the edge.
-One benefit of using a live database as your state manager, is that that same interactivity is available in all of these contexts.
+One benefit of using a live ledgers as your state manager, is that that same interactivity is available in all of these contexts.

-For instance, a collaborative inventory management app might have a local database on each device, and additionally cloud replicas designated to track partner API feeds.
+For instance, a collaborative inventory management app might have a local ledger on each device, and additionally cloud replicas designated to track partner API feeds.
 This way the same data can be accessed by users and backend processes, with sync abstracting the network details.

-Replicated live databases can simplify many applications, such as on-site experience apps for ticketing and scheduling, team data entry for inventory management and supply chain, shopping cart point-of-sale systems, and multiuser LLM workflows with provenance tracking.
+Replicated live ledgers can simplify many applications, such as on-site experience apps for ticketing and scheduling, team data entry for inventory management and supply chain, shopping cart point-of-sale systems, and multiuser LLM workflows with provenance tracking.

 Read more about patterns for data sharing in the Scaling Fireproof section.